|Wake-up and EVA-2 Preparations||Sampling at Head Crater and Bench Crater|

 132:05:53 Bean: Yeah, I'll stand still; go ahead.

-[They need to stand still so that the seismic signal from the rock can't be confused with signals generated by their movements.]132:05:54 Conrad: Okay.
+[They need to stand still so that the seismic signal from the rock can't be confused with signals generated by their movements.
+Pete is somewhere near location R.0/12.4 on the planimetric map.]132:05:54 Conrad: Okay.
 I'm standing still.
 Houston, on my mark, gonna roll it.

 132:06:00 Conrad: Mark.
 It's starting down.
 Hit, hit, hit, hit.
 (About one second intervals) Now it's just rolling.
 Roll, roll, roll, still rolling.